ministryofjustice/operations-engineering/source/README.md

 The source files in this folder are html.md.erb files.

+This stands for embedded ruby and markdown turned into html.

-They are not written in HTML.
+The files are not written in HTML instead Markdown is used.

-It is more like Markdown.

 A hash represents a header `<h1>, <h2>,` etc.

-See the [link](https://tdt-documentation.london.cloudapps.digital/configure_project/structure_docs/#structure-your-documentation) for more details.
+See this [link](https://tdt-documentation.london.cloudapps.digital/write_docs/content/#write-your-content) on how to write items in the Markdown files.

-Files are relatively linked to each other using this approach `[text](documentation/alliance/alliance)`
+Files are linked to each other using this approach `[text](documentation/folder-name/file-name.html)` or `[text](folder-name/file-name.html)`

 Filenames must be `[something].html.md.erb`

-Webpages are laid out using index.html.md.erb files and folders.
-See the [link](https://tdt-documentation.london.cloudapps.digital/configure_project/structure_docs/#structure-your-documentation) for more details.
+Middleman is used to create the html files for the website.

+It uses the index.html.md.erb file as the entry point.

+The other .html.md.erb files are seperate entities from each other and not used as a structure as seen in other [Middleman projects](https://tdt-documentation.london.cloudapps.digital/configure_project/structure_docs/#structure-your-documentation).